pa-innovation/ha-doppler/README.md

 The alarm volume is how loud you would like the alarm to be when it goes off.

 -Alarm Enabled
-If you want the alarm to go off be sure to slide the Alarm Enabled slider to the right.
+If you want the alarm to go off, select "set".
+If you don't want the alarm to go off, select "unarmed".

 -Alarm Sound
 Finally, you must pick an alarm sound to be played from the list of available alarm sounds.